soheeparklee/soheeparklee.github.io/_posts/2025-9-22-DAW- system-coding.md

 tags: [] # TAG names should always be lowercase
 ---

+- ⭐️ concept of coding and decoding
+- ⭐️ combination of both: codec
+- ⭐️ coding: make into binary
+- ⭐️ VLC, FLC difference
+- ⭐️ short questions

 ```
 ⭐️ What kind of coding techniques are there?
 ```